wizardamigos/app/curriculum/lesson095/description.en.md

 ---
 {
-  "title": "Code Combat (Library Tactician)", "duration": "4:51"
+  "title": "Code Combat (The Spy Among Us)", "duration": "2:56"
 }
 ---

-Practice some more and think hard about which `functions` that you defined in your `gists` can be re-used.
+Again, lets do some easy functions with parameters, so we can `call` them while writing our solution and pass the appropriate `arguments` to them.

-One main goal is, that through practice, you get good in writing `functions` *(=verbs)*, which can be re-used in many situations.
-So you slowly build yourself a useful vocabulary that with which you can easily solve problems you encounter :-)
+Again, if the words above are not clear - feel free to ask in the chat or google them and add them to your `gists` :-)